How Gantry Cranes Boost Productivity on Construction and Shipyard Sites

 4. Frequency of Usage – duty classification (AS 2550/ISO 4301).

-5. Future Expansion – modular legs, extendable girders, extra hoist positions.
+5. Future Expansion – extendable legs, adjustable girders, additional hoist positions.

 Also consider storage.
 If you’re using it seasonally, look for foldable or easily dismantled models that won’t take up warehouse space when not in use.